TalkEZY/mapfig-studio/README.md

-# petiole
+# mapfig Studio

-petiole version 3.0.1  by <a href="https://www.acugis.com" target="_blank">AcuGIS</a>
+mapfig version 3.0.1  by <a href="https://www.acugis.com" target="_blank">AcuGIS</a>

 ![petiole](https://cdn.acugis.com/petiole/v301/petdocs/petiole.png)

 ## Description

-petiole is a free, Open Source (GPLv3) server for creating, developing, managing, and deploying Leaflet maps.
+mapfig Studio is a free, Open Source (GPLv3) server for creating, developing, managing, and deploying Leaflet maps.

 The server is tile-agnostic, allowing you to use any map tile provider.